Grove City College: Policies and environment

 When it opened, Grove City College was one of the first institutions of higher learning in the United States to admit both male and female students.
-The school maintains a one-to-one ratio of men to women, ensuring that the student body is approximately 50% men and 50% women.
+The school maintains approximately the same number of men and women students.

-Grove City College adopts a strong policy regarding alcohol use on campus, with first-time offenders receiving a one-week suspension from all activities.
-Legal-age students are permitted to consume alcohol off campus, provided that they do not appear inebriated upon their return.
-Student organizations must agree to a strong policy regarding alcohol use both on and off campus, and their violation resulting in the loss of their charter.
+Drinking alcoholic beverages on campus, or returning inebriated from elsewhere, is strictly forbidden.
+Student organizations must adopt a strong policy regarding alcohol.

 In 2012, The Princeton Review listed Grove City College as the 2nd most LGBT-unfriendly school in the United States.
 In 2013 Grove City was at #1 in the Princeton Review’s rankings of most LGBT-unfriendly schools in America.
 As of 2016, they were ranked 9th.

-By refusing to accept federal funds and Title IV financial aid (from the Higher Education Act of 1965), Grove City is not required to adhere to various federal guidelines that (i) prevent sex-based and many other forms of discrimination (e.g., Title IX of the Education Amendments of 1972), (ii) regulate investigations into accusations of sexual abuse, (iii) require the collecting and sharing of information about crimes on campus (Clery Act), and (iv) set standards for disciplinary proceedings (Campus Sexual Violence Elimination Act).
+By refusing to accept federal funds and Title IV financial aid (from the Higher Education Act of 1965), Grove City is not required to adhere to federal guidelines that (i) prevent sex-based and many other forms of discrimination (e.g., Title IX of the Education Amendments of 1972), (ii) regulate investigations into accusations of sexual abuse, (iii) require the collecting and sharing of information about crimes on campus (Clery Act), and (iv) set standards for disciplinary proceedings (Campus Sexual Violence Elimination Act).

 Religious facilities

 Grove City College has always been officially non-denominational, but in its first decades had a de facto affiliation with the Presbyterian Church; today, it is no longer tied to a particular Christian denomination.
 The Department of Biblical & Religious Studies is composed of confessionally Reformed professors from various denominational backgrounds.
-Students are required to attend a certain number of chapel services per semester.
-That was also the case during the COVID-19 pandemic.
+Students are required to attend a certain number of chapel services per semester, including during the COVID-19 pandemic.

 Harbison Chapel has been a longstanding campus facility for Christian services.
 In 2012, Rathburn Hall was built to function as an office space for chapel staff, meeting space for religious groups, and a lounge area for visiting speakers.